 Who should not get the DTaP-HB-IPV-Hib vaccine?

-Speak with a health care provider if your child has had a life-threatening reaction to a previous dose of diphtheria, tetanus, pertussis, hepatitis B, polio, or Haemophilus influenzae type b vaccine, or any component of the vaccine, including neomycin, polymyxin B or latex.
+Speak with a health care provider if your child has had a life-threatening reaction to a previous dose of diphtheria, tetanus, pertussis, hepatitis B, polio, or Haemophilus influenzae type b vaccine, or any component of the vaccine, including neomycin and polymyxin B.

-People who developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting a tetanus vaccine should not get the DTaP-HB-IPV-Hib vaccine.
+Children who developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting a tetanus vaccine, without another cause being identified, should not get the DTaP-HB-IPV-Hib vaccine.
 GBS is a rare condition that can result in weakness and paralysis of the body's muscles.
 It most commonly occurs after infections, but in rare cases can also occur after some vaccines.

-The vaccine is not given to people 7 years of age and older.
+The vaccine is not usually given to people 7 years of age and older.

 What are Diphtheria, Tetanus, Pertussis, Hepatitis B, Polio and Haemophilus influenzae type b?

 Diphtheria is a serious infection of the nose and throat caused by diphtheria bacteria.
 The bacteria are spread through the air by people sneezing or coughing or by direct skin-to-skin contact.
 The disease can result in very severe breathing problems.
 It can also cause heart failure and paralysis.
 About 1 in 10 people who get diphtheria may die.